wp-plugins/so-related-posts/readme.txt

  2. Upload the zip file via the Plugins > Add New > Upload page &hellip; OR &hellip; unpack and upload with your favourite FTP client to the /plugins/ folder.

  3. Activate the plugin on the Plugins page.

+ 4. If you have not yet installed the Meta Box plugin (where this plugin depends on to function) you will see an error message with a link to a new install page called "Required Plugin".
+Go there and follow the instructions.

 Done!